eshlomo1/CloudSec/README.md

 Welcome to the Cloud Security Toolkit repository, your all-in-one destination for cutting-edge cloud security resources!
 Whether you're diving into offensive strategies, mastering threat hunting, or bolstering your blue-team defenses, this repo has you covered.

 Note: This repositoty is under development.
-Pages, links, and resources are being added and updated continuously.
+Queries (KQL), scripts, pages, links, and resources are being added and updated continuously.
 Please check back soon for more infromation and updates.

 ### Why You'll Love This Repo ❤️